Anisotropic planar Hall effects in Bi$_2$Se$_3$/EuS interfaces: Deciphering the role of proximity induced spin canting and topological spin texture: Berry curvature driven planar Hall effect

 Therefore, with the variation in $m$, $\theta_m$, $\phi_m$, $\theta_{m0}$, $B_{in}$, and $\theta_{in}$, the PHC may acquire symmetric, antisymmetric, or anisotropic behavior with $\pi$ or $2\pi$ periodicity.\\

 {\it Summary of the results presented in Sec.
-III}\\ We discussed the anomalous planar Hall effect for restricted and unrestricted orientation of the magnetic moment due to thin film EuS in response to the external in-plane magnetic field.
+III}\\ We discussed the anomalous planar Hall effect for restricted and unrestricted orientations of the magnetic moment due to thin film EuS in response to the external in-plane magnetic field.
 The first case focuses on the behavior of the planar Hall signal with different possible orientations of the easy axis alignment as summarized in panel A of Table~\ref{summary}.
-Our computational results show that the orientation and magnitude of the Eu moment play an important role in determining the characteristics of the PHC at the interface.
+Our computed results show that the orientation and magnitude of the Eu moment play an important role in determining the characteristics of the PHC at the interface.
 In the second case, the Eu moment reorients itself with the in-plane field to minimize the free energy of the system.
 Our analysis follows the energy-minimized solution of canting in the presence of the external in-plane field.
 The polar canting angle $\theta_m$ exhibits a monotonically-increasing behavior with respect to changes in the in-plane magnetic field, and the azimuthal canting angle $\phi_m$ is considered to be (\romannumeral1 ) fixed and (\romannumeral2 ) changing with in-plane field angle.
 The dependence of the polar canting angle on the in-plane field introduces two critical fields.
 The first critical field is not only influenced by the second critical field but also depends on factors like the initial polar canting angle and the magnitude of the Eu moment.
 The second critical field is determined by the thickness of the thin film EuS, the magnitude of the Eu moment, and the initial polar canting angle.
-Planar Hall conductivity is dominant for the in-plane field in the second regime, $|B_{c^{\prime}}| \leq |B_{in}| \leq |B_c|$.
+PHC is dominant for the in-plane field in the second regime, $|B_{c^{\prime}}| \leq |B_{in}| \leq |B_c|$.
 The nature of the PHC in the second regime is summarized in panel B of Table~\ref{summary}.
-The interplay between the in-plane field and the Eu moment leads to distinct anisotropic behaviors with different periodicity in various configurations.